BJhutti/SSBU-Note-Taking-Application/README.md

 - the user decides not to load from a save file
 - the user decides not to add or remove any characters, notes, or enemies
-- the user decides not to save when exiting the app Otherwise, at least 1 event will always be written
+- the user decides not to save when exiting the app

+Otherwise, at least 1 event will always be written

+## Phase 4: Task 3

+The first thing that you see in my UML is the amount of classes, as well as the amount of lines needed for those classes.
+The way I designed my UI was creating new frames per menu, by extending JFrame.
+While this is a good idea, the implementation was poor, as this led to me having to create multiple UI classes that had many similar aspects.
+This caused my UML diagram to look cluttered.

+To fix this,  I would
+- create a class (lets say AppFrame) that extends JFrame
+- Have it contain the fields that my frames shared (UltCharacter, NoteTakingApp)
+- then allow other frames to extend that AppFrame.

+Additionally, to prevent repetition of code I would
+- allow the classes that extend AppFrame to override shared methods (ActionPerformed)
+- A very specific example of this is the ListEnemies and ListEnemiesForNotes, which function almost the same.
+I could have created a new frame class and allowed each of these to extend that.

+This would make my UML clearer, since not every class had to extend of JFrame.
+It would also get rid of many repetitive code I had created.

+Furthermore, since many of the frames looked similar and functioned similarly, I would
+- create a specific frame for menus
+- create a specific frame for data entry
+- allow the different types of frames to extend these

+Finally, the order in which my code is executed is very hard to follow.
+I also create many new frame objects which led to many of my methods looking identical.
+To prevent this I would
+- Create a singular method that takes a JFrame as a parameter, rather than multiple methods for different types of frames
+- Allow more of the execution to be performed within the main app